Enter

 Join us on your path to self-discovery and artistic excellence on the stage at the Freemasons Vocal Competition.

-With a range of new sections and great prize money, we encourage performers across a wide range of genres.
+With a range of sections, great prize money and flow-on opportunities, we encourage performers across a wide range of genres.

 We currently are offer the following sections: